agrazulis/YEN-USD-Forecasts/README.md

 # Important Notes
 1. The Taylor Rule fundamentals (i.e., variables) used are interest rates, inflation rates and output.
 As noted above, I take the difference of these variables between both countries in order to obtain our forecasts.
-2. We plot the forecasted values over the actual values to provide a visulization our predictive accuracy.
-This also allows me to visualize the consistent differences between my predicited values and the actual values, so that I can gain a quick understanding of where the model is failing.
+2. I plot the forecasted values over the actual values to provide a visulization of predictive accuracy.
+This also allows me to visualize the consistent differences between predicited and actual valuess, thus allowing for a quick understanding of where the model is failing.
 3. I use the ordinary least squares (OLS) method for my forecasting.
 This comes from the StatsModels package which you can see imported at the top of my script.